asyncapi/java-spring-cloud-stream-template/README.md

 The Spring Cloud Stream microservice generated using this template will be an _almost ready to run_ Spring Boot app.
 The microservice will contain a java class, by default _Application.java_, which includes methods which publish or subscribe events as defined in the AsyncAPI document.
 These generated methods include Supplier, Consumer and Function functional interfaces from the [java.util.function](https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html) package.
 These methods will already be pre-configured to publish to and consume from the channels as defined in the AsyncAPI.
 This configuration is located in the `spring.cloud.stream` section of the generated application.yml file.

+Note that this template ignores the 'Servers' section of AsyncAPI documents.
+The main reason for this is because SCSt does not directly work with messaging protocols.
+Protocols are implementation details specific to binders, and SCSt applications need not know or care which protocol is being used.

 ## How it works
 Note that this template interprets the AsyncAPI document from the perspective of an application, not an API.
 This means that when the template sees a subscribe operation, it generates code to subscribe to a topic, not publish to one.